priyagupta108/bdx/README.md

         bdx search relocations:malloc NOT relocations:free

-8. Search for symbols with size in some range:
+8. Search for symbols with size in some range, where address is at least 0xfff0:

-        bdx search foo size:100..200
+        bdx search foo size:100..200 address:0xfff0..

 9. Search for symbols by relative path: